A Universal Inequality for CFT and Quantum Gravity

 As for the bulk interpretation of descendants of the primary with dimension $\D$, we follow \cite{threedqgadscftwitten} in interpreting these as the original massive state in the bulk with boundary metric excitations added.

 To be more precise, the states obtained by acting with $L\ll{-n}, \tilde{L}\ll{-n}$ with $n\geq 2$ correspond with creation operators for quadrupole and higher modes of the metric; these are localized at spatial infinity and can be thought of loosely as "boundary gravitons" or "boundary metric excitations".
 (No graviton states ever propagate in the bulk in three dimensions.)
-Acting with $L\ll{-1}$ and $\tilde{L}\ll{-1}$, on the other hand, can be thought of as exciting the dipole mode of the metric.
+Acting with $L\ll{-1}$ and $\tilde{L}\ll{-1}$, on the other hand, can be thought of as exciting the dipole mode of the metric\edA{, which is pure gauge when applied to the vacuum, but not pure gauge when applied to a state with a massive object in the bulk}.
 In other words, the raising operators $L\ll{-1}$ and $\tilde{L}\ll{-1}$ boost the massive object in the bulk to a state of motion with higher energy.
 So the primary states of the CFT correspond one to one with massive states in the bulk that are at rest, in which no boundary gravitons are excited.
 Their descendants correspond to objects either in a nonzero state of motion, or with some boundary gravitons excited, or both.